 Another possible reason why worms may not be happy with their living space is because it is too hot.
 The heat issue may due again to the environment.
 In some places like Arizona, it can get up to 114F (45C) outside.

 The other cause for the heat may be because of too much food in the bin.
 Also, mixing in too much carbon-rich stuff like cardboard can heat up the bin quite considerably.
 With the carbon & nitrogen (the browns & greens) mixed together, it will start the hot composting process, which we don't want.

 Also, try to shoot for just enough food/bedding.
 Around 3 inches (8 cm) of food waste layer in a 10-gallon (45 liter) tote would be fine.
 Some worms like it deeper like the European and African nightcrawlers.

 Try to increase the surface area by getting a wider tote instead of a deeper tote.
 This helps with dissipating the heat.
 Putting in around 20-30% cardboard or shredded paper will be good for the worms.
-When you grab a ball of bedding substrate in your hand, if it feels nice and cool then it's good for the worms.
+When you grab a ball of bedding substrate in your hand and it feels nice and cool then it's good for the worms.